 Returns normally occur with checks ("bounced" checks) or automatic payments when there's not enough money in your account.
-We would rather not return them, but obviously we can't let everyone overdraw all of the time.
 Part of our management of risk with deposit accounts is to decide when we pay and when we return transactions.
 That is generally based on your account history.
 We balance that decision between serving your need to have transactions paid and our need to manage risk.
 When we return a check or automatic payment, we charge a Return Fee.
 24-Hour Grace® cannot be used to waive Return Fees.

-Why can't 24-Hour Grace® be used to waive Return Fees?
+▶ Why can't 24-Hour Grace® be used to waive Return Fees?

 When we return a check or automatic payment, we don't let it overdraw your account.
-Since the transaction doesn't overdraw your account, there is no overdraft for you to fix or cure by making a deposit under 24-Hour Grace.
-24-Hour Grace cannot be used to waive Return Fees.
+Since the transaction doesn't overdraw your account, there is no overdraft for you to fix or cure by making a deposit under 24-Hour Grace.® 24-Hour Grace® cannot be used to waive Return Fees.

-Why would the bank block a transaction instead of letting it overdraw my account?
-Blocking a transaction can usually occur with a debit card purchase or an ATM withdrawal.
+Why would the bank decline a transaction instead of letting it overdraw my account?

+Declining a transaction can usually occur with a debit card purchase or an ATM withdrawal.
 For these types of transactions, we usually get an electronic request from a merchant or from the ATM network before the transaction happens.
 That is known as an authorization request.
 Like with a return, if you don't have enough money in your account, we have to decide whether to let it happen or not.
 That decision is generally based on your account history.
 We balance that decision between serving your need to have transactions happen and our need to manage risk.
-If we deny the authorization request, the transaction is blocked.
+If we deny the authorization request, the transaction is declined.
 Since in that case the transaction doesn't happen, there is no fee.

-▶ Does 24-Hour Grace® let me write a check or make a debit card purchase when I don't have enough money in my account?
+Does 24-Hour Grace® let me write a check or make a debit card purchase when I don't have enough money in my account?